um-grex/grex-docs/content/docs/grex/software/specific/priroda.md

 ## User Responsibilities and Access

 The code is free for academic users, but is not open source.
 It is distributed on request by the Author, Dr. Dimitri N. Laikov.
-To access the Priroda code on Grex, the prospective users have to send us (support@computecanada.ca) a free-form email confirming that they have read and agreed to abide by the following conditions:
+To access the Priroda code on Grex, the prospective users have to send us (support@tech.alliancecan.ca) a free-form email confirming that they have read and agreed to abide by the following conditions:

 **Conditions for the Priroda code access on Grex:**